ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 * Syntax of registry entries: Each entry has the following fields: opcode, src, imm, offset, description, groups, and reference.
 See `BPF Instruction Registration Template`_ for more details.
-* Registration policy: New instructions require a new entry in the conformance group sub-registry and the same registration policies apply.
+* Registration policy: New instructions require a new entry in the conformance group registry and the same registration policies apply.
 * Initial registrations: See the Appendix.
 Instructions other than those listed as deprecated are Permanent.
 Any listed as deprecated are Historical.